rascol/Raspberry-Pi-PPS-Client/README.md

 The pps-client has a few versions of the installer for kernels currently in use on Raspian Jessy.
 Copy the appropriate one to the RPi and run it from a terminal:
 ```
-$ sudo ./pps-client-4.1.19-v7+
+$ sudo ./pps-client-4.4.14-v7+
 ```
 The pps-client version must match the version of the Linux kernel on the RPi.
 The kernel version can be determined by running "`uname -r`" on an RPi terminal.
 Version matching is necessary because pps-client contains a kernel driver and all kernel drivers are compiled against a specific version of the Linux kernel and can only run on that kernel version.

 A few different Linux kernels are currently supported and more will be.
-This is not the best solution because it means that pps-client has to be re-installed every time Raspian updates the kernel version.
-The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel.
+This is not an ideal solution because it means that pps-client has to be re-installed if the kernel version is updated. fortunately that will not happen unless you run "`sudo rpi-update`".
+However, kernel development is proceeding very rapidly right now.
+Noticeable improvements occur from release to release.
+Our experience has been that is worthwhile to keep the kernel updated.
+The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel and the version problem will go away.

 # Uninstalling
 ---